mauriziocescon/ng-playground/readme.md

 3. extra bindings for DOM elements: `bind:`, `on:`, `model:`, `class:`, `style:`, `attr:`, `animate:`,
 4. hostless components + ts lexical scoping for templates,
 5. component inputs: lifted up + immediately available in the script,
-6. composition with fragments, directives and fallthrough props,
+6. composition with fragments, directives and fallthrough attributes,
 7. template ref,
 8. DI enhancements,
 9. Concepts affected by these changes.